 In Singapore: This document and the information contained herein shall not constitute an offer to sell or the solicitation of any offer to buy which may only be made at the time a qualified offeree receives a Federated Hermes Investment Funds Public Limited Company prospectus, as supplemented with the global supplement, the relevant fund supplement, and the relevant Singapore supplement (the "prospectus"), describing the offering and the related subscription agreement.
 In the case of any inconsistency between the descriptions or terms in this document and the prospectus, the prospectus shall control.
 Securities shall not be offered or sold in any jurisdiction in which such offer, solicitation or sale would be unlawful until the requirements of the laws of such jurisdiction have been satisfied.
 For the avoidance of doubt, this document has not been prepared for delivery to and review by persons to whom any offer of units in a scheme is to be made so as to assist them in making an investment decision.
-This document nor any copy of it may be taken or transmitted into any country where the distribution or dissemination is prohibited.
+This document and the information contained herein shall not constitute part of any information memorandum.
+Without prejudice to anything contained herein, neither this document nor any copy of it may be taken or transmitted into any country where the distribution or dissemination is prohibited.
 This document is being furnished on a confidential basis and solely for information and may not be reproduced, disclosed, or distributed to any other person.
 This document has not been reviewed by the Monetary Authority of Singapore.